Reward Machines: Exploiting Reward Function Structure in Reinforcement Learning: Introduction

 There are two main contributions of this work.
-First, we introduce a type of finite state machine, called the \emph{reward machine}, which we use in defining rewards.
+First, we introduce a type of finite state machine, called a \emph{reward machine}, which we use in defining rewards.
 A reward machine allows for composing different reward functions in flexible ways, including concatenation, loops, and conditional rules.
 As an agent acts in the environment, moving from state to state, it also moves from state to state within a reward machine (as determined by high-level events detected within the environment).
 After every transition, the reward machine outputs the reward function the agent should use at that time.
 For example, we might construct a reward machine for ``\emph{delivering coffee to an office}" using two states.
 In the first state, the agent does not receive any rewards, but it moves to the second state whenever it gets the coffee.
 In the second state, the agent gets rewards after delivering the coffee.
 The advantage of defining rewards this way is that the agent knows that the problem consists of two stages and might use this information to speed up learning.

 Our second contribution is a collection of RL methods that can exploit a reward machine's internal structure to improve sample efficiency.
-These methods include using the reward machine for decomposing the problem, shaping the reward functions, and using counterfactual reasoning to learn policies faster.
-We also discuss conditions under which these approaches are guaranteed to converge to optimal policies.
-Finally, we empirically demonstrate the value of exploiting reward structures in discrete and continuous domains.
+These methods include using the reward machine for decomposing the problem, shaping the reward functions, and using counterfactual reasoning in conjunction with off-policy learning to learn policies in a more sample efficient manner.
+We also discuss conditions under which these approaches are guaranteed to converge to optimal policies and empirically demonstrate the value of exploiting reward structures in discrete and continuous domains.

+Note that reward functions need not be specified as a reward machine natively to benefit from the learning methods presented in this paper.
+Rather, functions can be specified in a diversity of languages and automatically translated to a reward machine as argued by \shortciteA{camamacho2019ijcai} and realized to a degree by \shortciteA{middleton2020icaps}.
+Further, reward machines can be learned from data and from demonstrations as we discuss in Section~\ref{sec:related_work}.